-Qualified in 1991 and after a period of time advising both companies and individuals and litigating on a wide variety of corporate and commercial disputes, he used his knowledge of civil procedure and experience of litigation to specialise in personal injury work.
-Jonathan is a member of the Association of Personal Injury Lawyers (APIL).
+Qualified in 1991, and after a period of time advising both companies and individuals and litigating on a wide variety of corporate and commercial disputes, used his litigation experience and knowledge of civil procedure to specialise in personal injury work since 1996.

-Since 2011 Jonathan has also been acting for clients in seeking restitution for NHS Continuing Healthcare Funding and is acting on claims worth up to £200,000 .
+Since 2011 Jonathan has also been acting for clients in seeking restitution for NHS Continuing Healthcare Funding on high value claims.
 He has a varied case load with some cases settling at local CCG level and others currently going to appeal to the Parliamentary and Health Service Ombudsman.
 He has gained considerable experience in this emerging field.
 Jonathan is known for his personable and caring attitude towards his clients, supporting them in an area of work that demands both empathy and sympathy, yet, equally he uses his tenacious skills as a litigator and negotiator to promote the best possible outcome for his clients – thereby seeking to redress the injustice caused by the NHS’s failure.